Student Loan repayment guide 2024

 Plan 5 Student Loans explained

-If you're from England and are starting your degree on or after 1st August 2023, your loan will be on Plan 5.
+If you're from England and have started your degree on or after 1st August 2023, your loan will be on Plan 5.

 This only applies to students from England, but it comes with quite a few changes compared to Plan 2.
 Read on to see what this means for you.